lucyg00se/MSS-collab-spring-2025/README.md

 # References for presentations in Spring 2025
-List of references for for presentations given in Spring 2025 in RCAD and Warwick postgrad conferences
+List of references for presentations given in Spring 2025 in RCAD and Warwick postgrad conferences

 ---